Strahinja2112/strahinja2112/README.md

 ### Hi there 👋

-## I'm a Full stack web, mobile and desktop developer
+## I'm a full stack web, mobile and desktop developer

 - 🌍  I'm based in Serbia
 - 🖥️  See my portfolio [here](http://portfolio-strahinja.vercel.app)